 So open yourself up.
 Truly be with the person you love.
 Allow yourself to experience them authentically.
 Tear down any emotional brick walls you have built around yourself and feel every exquisite emotion, both good and bad.
 This is real life.
 This is how you welcome a sincere connection with another human being.

 7. There is a healthy blend of freedom and teamwork.

 Keep in mind that we can’t force anyone to be with us or love us.
 We shouldn’t beg someone to stay when they want to leave.
 And likewise, we should never feel trapped in a relationship.
 In fact, if either person feels trapped, the relationship doesn’t really exist.
 Because that’s what relationships are all about: freedom.

-And remember, relationships are rarely 50/50 at any given instant in time.
+And remember, relationships are rarely fifty-fifty at any given instant in time.
 You can’t always feel 100%, or a full 50% of a relationship’s whole – life is simply too unpredictable for that.
-So on the days when you can only give 20%, the other person must give 80%, and vice versa.
+So on the days when you can give only 20 percent, the other person must give 80 percent, and vice versa.
 It’s never been about balancing steady in the middle; healthy relationships are about two people who are willing to make adjustments for each other in real time as needed, and give more when the other person can’t help but give a little less.

 8. Personal growth is embraced, celebrated, and shared.

 When you honestly think about what you and your closest confidants add to each other’s lives, you will often find that instead of giving or taking things from each other (advice, answers, material gifts, etc.), you have chosen rather to share in each other’s joy and pain, and experience life together through good times and bad.
-No matter what, you two are there for one another, growing and learning as one.
-(Read The Mastery of Love.)
+No matter what, you two are there for each other, growing and learning as one.

 9. Outsiders aren’t calling the shots.